Proposing a micro-app to help parents capture birth experiences in the moment

 The Birth Story is a Carnegie Mellon University interaction design studio project created as a micro-app concept for Myana, a postpartum support platform by Dezudio and is based on research from the University of Pittsburgh.

-In collaboration with Eindra Lin, I contributed to wireframing, prototyping, and testing with new mothers.
+With Eindra Lin, I contributed to wireframing, prototyping, and user testing.
 While we received client feedback, the work was not done professionally with Dezudio.

 PROBLEM SPACE

-Our client's generative research showed that parents often struggle to remember and share their birth experience
+Our client's research showed that new parents often struggle to remember and share their birth experience

 Intense emotion and medical urgency make it difficult for parents to capture details in real time, resulting in key memories and context becoming lost.
 With this, we asked: